believer/devlog/README.md

 # devlog

+**NOTE:** This is no longer maintained.
+I've moved over to https://til.nattochdag.dev/ and the code https://github.com/believer/til.

 This is my attempt at learning in public and the site is available at https://devlog.willcodefor.beer.
 I'm using [Logseq](https://github.com/logseq/logseq) to do my writing and generate pages using [eleventy](https://github.com/11ty/eleventy/).

 ## Get started